danibeca/quind-front/README.md

 ## Exploring Agilin
 Agilin Angular starter project

-### Structure
-The structure also contains a gulpfile.js and a server folder.
-The server is there just so we can serve the app using node.
-Feel free to use any server you wish.

-	/src
-		/client
-			/app
-			/content

 ### Installing Packages
 When you generate the project it should run these commands, but if you notice missing packages, run these again:

  - `npm install`
  - `bower install`

-### The Modules

-#### core Module
-Core modules are ones that are shared throughout the entire application and may be customized for the specific application.
-Example might be common data services.

-This is an aggregator of modules that the application will need.
-The `core` module takes the blocks, common, and Angular sub-modules as dependencies.

-#### blocks Modules
-Block modules are reusable blocks of code that can be used across projects simply by including them as dependencies.

-##### blocks.logger Module
-The `blocks.logger` module handles logging across the Angular app.

-##### blocks.exception Module
-The `blocks.exception` module handles exceptions across the Angular app.

-It depends on the `blocks.logger` module, because the implementation logs the exceptions.

-##### blocks.router Module
-The `blocks.router` module contains a routing helper module that assists in adding routes to the $routeProvider.

 ## Gulp Tasks